Lawrenceville DUI Lawyers

 IMPORTANT INFORMATION CONCERNING YOUR DRIVER’S LICENSE WHILE YOUR LAWRENCEVILLE DUI CRIMINAL CHARGES ARE PENDING IN COURT

 Besides your criminal case pending in Lawrenceville Municipal Court, you are likely facing an administrative license suspension.
-There is only a limited time to request this separate hearing that is conducted by the Office of State Administrative Hearings to preserve your driving privileges.
+There is only a limited time to request this separate hearing that the Office of State Administrative Hearings conducts to preserve your driving privileges.
 If you have been charged with a DUI in Lawrenceville, chances are the officer served you with a notice of a license suspension action.
-Whether you refused the State’s chemical test, or the breath test results indicated an alcohol concentration above the legal limit, Georgia law requires your Lawrenceville DUI officer to serve you notice of a license suspension action.
+Whether you refused the State’s chemical test or the breath test results indicated an alcohol concentration above the legal limit, Georgia law requires your Lawrenceville DUI officer to serve you notice of a license suspension action.
 The form that is used is called a DDS-1205 form.
-This form is either yellow or white and the Lawrenceville DUI officer may have had you sign it.
-Sometimes this paperwork gets lost (you may have received it, but may have been misplaced, or it may have been lost at the jail).
+This form is either yellow or white, and the Lawrenceville DUI officer may have had you sign it.
+Sometimes this paperwork gets lost (you may have received it but it may have been misplaced, or it may have been lost at the jail).

 DDS-1205 form.
 Chestney & Sullivan Lawrenceville DUI Lawyers defend administrative license suspension actions for their clients charged with Driving Under the Influence in Lawrenceville.